Root admits to committing tactical blunders, says underestimated Indian lower-order | Sports-Games

 English captain Joe Root admitted to committing tactical blunders and said he underestimated the Indian lower-order after Mohammed Shami and Jasprit Bumrah's batting heroics fashioned an epic win at Lord's in the second Test.

-England was in a dominant position before they lost control during a chaotic unbroken ninth-wicket stand of 89 between Shami (56 not out) and Bumrah (34 not out) on the final morning at Lord's.
+England was in a dominant position before they lost control during an unanticipated unbroken ninth-wicket stand of 89 between Shami (56 not out) and Bumrah (34 not out) on the final morning at Lord's.

 England was then bowled out for 120 inside two sessions to lose by 151 runs.
 Bumrah contributed three wickets and Shami one while the major damage on the Englishmen was done by Mohammed Siraj (4/32).
 Senior pacer Ishant Sharma took two wickets.